ibrahimahmed1998/AMS_ASU/README.md

 # AMS_ASU
-Title : Automated Management System For Ain Shams University
+<h1>Idea : Automated Management System For Ain Shams University
+Cover Acadmic Advisng System APIs </h1>
 This is Graduation Project (2020-12 : 2021-4)

 This Repo Content Only APIs And Short Notes